 The average visit length is 15 to 20 minutes.
 Your first visit may take longer due to clinic registration.

 Yes, please bring your insurance card to each of your visits.
 You will register at the clinic just as you would for any other health care appointment.

-Yes, the clinic is available to all U.S. non-union Rockwell Collins employees and their spouses and dependents (at least 5 years of age) who have access to the clinic.
+Yes, the clinic is available to all U.S. Collins Aerospace employees and their spouses and dependents (at least 5 years of age) who have access to the clinic.

 This includes employees and their family members traveling to Cedar Rapids from any of our U.S.-based locations.

 The age requirement for the telehealth technology is 5 and up.
 This requirement may be reevaluated in the future.

 No, the clinic cannot be used for an annual physical and/or annual exam.
 The list of illnesses/acute needs for which the clinic can be used can be found above.